YingZhou001/IBDrecomb/readme.md

 # Introduction

 **IBD** based **recomb**ination estimation (**IBDrecomb**) is an efficient method for constructing fine-scale genome-wide recombination maps.
 It can be applied to IBD segments inferred from population-based samples with thousands of individuals.
-IBD segments may be inferred using Refined IBD (add link).
+IBD segments may be inferred using Refined IBD (http://faculty.washington.edu/browning/refined-ibd.html).

 # Citation